 The authors only became aware of B. Pitre’s work in May 2019.

-The authors truly believe that the Lord’s Prayer is Jesus’s summary of His Gospel (G. Heard, G. Palmer); hence, the Lord’s Prayer emphasizes the sufficiency of the Gospel of Jesus Christ and the centrality of His cross.
+The authors truly believe that the Lord’s Prayer is Jesus’s summary of His Gospel (G. Heard, G. Palmer); hence, the Lord’s Prayer emphasizes the necessity and sufficiency Jesus’ cross for our salvation.

 Dr. Jito Vanualailai